-Commitment letters are issued by the MS Principal and usually follow a suspension.
+Commitment letters are issued by the MS Principal and will be issued after 5 demerits following a high-level contract.
 The commitment letter will require the student and their parents to meet with the principal to discuss behavior expectations going forward.
-If the student fails to meet the agreements of the commitment letter, they are at risk of not being invited back to BBS for the upcoming academic year.
+If the student fails to meet the agreements of the commitment letter, they will be referred to the principal and may be blocked for reregistering at BBS.